temporalio/temporal-learning/docs/tutorials/infrastructure/configuring/index.md

       enabled: true
       initialFailoverVersion: 1
       rpcName: "frontend"
-      rpcAddress: YOUR_DOMAIN:PORT
+      rpcAddress: "localhost:7233"
       httpAddress: "localhost:7243"

 dcRedirectionPolicy:
   policy: "noop"
 ```

-Note `YOUR_DOMAIN:PORT` in the `rpcAddress` parameter.
-You should update this to reflect the URL that the Temporal gRPC API will be available on.
+Note `localhost:7233` in the `rpcAddress` parameter.
+If you are using a domain name, you should update this to reflect the URL that the Temporal gRPC API will be available on.
 You may use a subdomain like `rpc.my_domain:7233`.
 If you use a port other than 7233, you should also update the `grpcPort: 7233` parameter of the frontend service.

 :::note External access to the Temporal Service